boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 ## Delegated Credentials {#delegated}

-Delegated credentials {{?RFC9345}} allows the entity operating the CPE (e.g., vendor, ISP) to sign a 7 day validity for the CPE's public key.
+Delegated credentials {{?RFC9345}} allows the entity operating the CPE (e.g., vendor or ISP) to sign a 7-day validity for the CPE's public key.
-The frequency of CA interactions remains the same as with normal certificates {{normal-certificates}}, but the interactions are with the vendor's CA rather than the public CA.
+The frequency of CA interactions remains the same as with normal certificates ({{normal-certificates}}), but the interactions are with the vendor's CA rather than the public CA.

 R-REDUCE-CA: yes, somewhat by moving CA signing from public CA to a